 But don’t forget to keep yourself emotionally available.
 That means ditch your smartphone, computer, and mental to-do list–basically, anything that would keep you from being fully present in the moment with your child.
 You just sit back, enjoy your time, and reap the rewards.

-Note: Concerned about how to fit Mind, Body and Soul Time into your already too-busy day?
-For Positive Parenting Solutions Members, review Session 1 to learn the ins and outs of MBST and also see the advanced module, “The Busy Parent’s Guide to Mind, Body, and Soul Time.”
+Note: Concerned about how to fit MIND, BODY AND SOUL TIME® activities into your already too-busy day?
+For Positive Parenting Solutions Members, review STep 1 to learn the ins and outs of MBST and also see the advanced module, “The Busy Parent’s Guide to Mind, Body, and Soul Time.”

 Strategy #2: Control the Environment

 It’s 100° outside.
 Your son missed his nap and his snack was left sitting at home on the kitchen table.
 He’s cranky, hot, and hungry.